gabays/layout_change/README.md

 ⚠️ Remember to adjust the path and other variables at the top of each script.

-To compute the quantity of several zones over centuries (slow, I need to implement multiprocessing)
+To compute the quantity of several zones over centuries

 ```bash
 python zones_count.py